vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/2_PHILOSOPHY/1_PRELIMINARY.md

 follower of this path in consequence of just a word from & responsible quarter as in the case of complex recognition described above.
 The stage attained by this way may be compared to deep sleep, in which consciousness is free from all affections.

-TRIKA CONCEPTION OF MOKŞA.
+TRIKA CONCEPTION OF MOKṣA.

-Mokşa, according to the Trika, is nothing but the state of perfect purity of consciousness.
+Mokṣa, according to the Trika, is nothing but the state of perfect purity of consciousness.
 It is the realisation of the Self, the Para Samvit or the Supreme Consciousness, which is beyond the reach of both thought and language and is the ultimate source not only of both of them but also of all that they imply or involve.
 It is purely subjective and, therefore, is both unilluminable (aprakāsya) by any external light and unknowable (ajñeya) by any means of knowledge.
 It transcends all ; it surpasses all ; it is the ultimate aim of all aims.
 It may be called consciousness, not such as we ordinarily have, but that which is a matter of experience of the Yogins in the pure or post-transcendental state of consciousness.

-OTHER CONCEPTIONS OF MOKŞA FROM THE TRIKA
+OTHER CONCEPTIONS OF MOKṣA FROM THE TRIKA

 POINT OF VIEW.

 This system believes in 36 categories or Tattvas.
 We shall deal with them in the third chapter and shall explain why only thirty six, neither more nor less, are accepted.
-Here we are concerned only with pointing out the view of the Trika about the conceptions of Mokşa of other systems and with stating as to which of the 36 categories some of the prominent ones among them reach because of their peculiar philosophical conceptions.
-In the 1st Āhnika of his Tantrāloka, Abhinava criticises the conceptions of Mokşa
+Here we are concerned only with pointing out the view of the Trika about the conceptions of Mokṣa of other systems and with stating as to which of the 36 categories some of the prominent ones among them reach because of their peculiar philosophical conceptions.
+In the 1st Āhnika of his Tantrāloka, Abhinava criticises the conceptions of Mokṣa

 1.